alecmartinSEA/Copy-To-Clipboard/README.md

 var clipboard = new ClipboardJS('.btn');
 ```

-Write a succuess function where you make the ID into a variable and create a new element if worked.
+Write a success function where you make the ID into a variable and create a new element if worked.\
 Use clipboard.destroy() if you want it only to run once.

 ```